dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

     # Users can override these.
     # These variables are service-specific, i.e., the service creator decides what values, if any, to
     # expose as environment variables.

-    httpPort: # The name of the environment variable
+    # There are three parts to the environment variable
+    #    - The name
+    #    - An optional default value, which will be used if the user does not specify in the input file
+    #    - An optional description, which can be used by the service launcher as a prompt
+    #
+    # Note that environment variables values' are strings.
+Because YAML recognizes both
+    # strings, booleans, and numbers, it is safest to double quote values that may be
+    # interpreted as booleans, integers, or floats.
+    #
+    #

+    httpPort:
-        default: "7222" # An optional default value
+        default: "7222"
         description: The host's HTTP port.
 The default is 7222.

   data:
+    # This section describes data that should be provisioned locally for use by
+    # the service.
+The service launcher is responsible for provisioning the data.
+    #
-    # Data are files that are provisioned locally for the service.
-Each key is a dataset name,
+    # Each key in this section is the name of a dataset.
+Each dataset can have
+    # 1 to n files.
+    #
+    # Each dataset has the following properties:
+    #   - targetDirectory -- required, indicates where the files in the dataset should be downloaded to.
+Paths are relative.
-    # and each dataset can contain 1 to n files
+    #   - files -- required, 1 to n files, where each file has the following attributes:
-    # The name of a dataset, can be anything
+    #           - description -- a description of the file
+    #           - targetDirectory -- optionally override the dataset's targetDirectory if this file needs to go in a diffferent location.
     dataset_1:
-        # The location on the local system where files should be downloaded to.
-This
-        # can be overriden if desired on an individual file level.
-        # In this case, Xena requires files to be located in the subdirectory xena/files
-        # relative to where Xena is running.
         targetDirectory: xena/files

-        # The files property is required for datasets.
-It contains one or more files.
-        # The sets of files can be repeated.
-In the sample xena-all.json, there are
-        # 3 pairs of tsv/metadata files.
         files:
             tsv:
                 description: Data for Xena in TSV format